Finding food can be quite daunting in London:

 Dev Masrani serves me up a mighty mean Chicken Tikka box with sweet pepper curry, hot peppers and a toasty warm chapati from his oh so delicious smelling Lili Chutney (@) stall.
 ‘It’s all about the coriander chutney’ says Dev.
 Hence, the scrummy name of Dev’s tasty pop up: ‘a combination of garlic, ginger, mango, and green chilies or “Lili Chutney” and best eaten fresh’.
 No problem here, Dev!

-I hang with Nick, who is ‘in love with the ol’ deep south and southern soul food’ and the other Pulled Pork Lads at Slingin’ Po Boys (@slinginpoboys) and savour a fresh pulled pork sammy, piled high with 12+ hour simmered pork, secret seasoning (I was sworn to keep!) and special sauce.
+I hang with Nick, who is ‘in love with the ol’ deep south and southern soul food’ and the other Pulled Pork Lads at Slingin’ Po Boys (@slinginpoboys) (check out their rebrand to Bayou Bar!) and savour a freshly pulled pork sammy, piled high with 12+ hour simmered pork, secret seasoning (I was sworn to keep!) and special sauce.
 I lingered over their vast cauldron of simmering pork for a good hour!

 Two stalls down I catch a waft of fragrant paella on the boil at The Spanish Lab (@), the saffron, garlic, paprika and smoky cayenne steaming up Rupert Street and enticing me down to watch the team paddle-stir their enormous pot of yellow-orange delish.
 This pop-up team of Spanish chefs is renewing the Spanish food scene directly on the streets of Britain, and there is always a line up at the Rupert Street location.